rad-security/terraform-provider-rad-security/docs/resources/azure_register.md

 ### Optional

-- `service_principal_id` (String) Optional: Service principal ID to use when authenticating  with id and secret.
+- `service_principal_token_id` (String) Optional: Service Principal Token ID to use when authenticating  with token id and secret.
 OIDC based auth is the preferred option as it is more secure.
-- `service_principal_secret` (String) Optional: Service principal secret to use when authenticating with id and secret.
+- `service_principal_token_secret` (String) Optional: Service Principal Token Secret to use when authenticating with token id and secret.
 OIDC based auth is the preferred option as it is more secure.

 ### Read-Only